Scotland at the UEFA European Championship: 1990s

 Under the guidance of manager Andy Roxburgh, Scotland qualified for the UEFA European Championship for the first time in 1992.
 Scotland were drawn into a qualifying group of Bulgaria, Romania, San Marino and Switzerland.
 A 1–0 defeat to Romania away from home left qualification dependent upon other results, but a 1–1 draw between Bulgaria and Romania in the final group match saw Scotland squeeze through as group winners by a single point.
-Scotland were drawn into a very difficult group, facing the Netherlands, the defending champions, the CIS, the remains of the Soviet Union team who were defeated in the final in 1988, and Germany, who were defeated in the semi-finals in 1988.
+Scotland were drawn into a very difficult group, facing defending champions the Netherlands, the CIS (the successor of the Soviet Union team defeated in the 1988 final), and Germany, World Cup holders and semi-finalists in 1988.
 Despite competing well in defeats against the Netherlands and Germany and a fine 3–0 win against the CIS, the team was knocked out at the group stage.

 After Scotland failed to qualify for the 1994 FIFA World Cup, Andy Roxburgh was replaced by Craig Brown as Scotland manager.
 Brown successfully guided Scotland to the 1996 European Championship tournament, in second place behind Russia, in a qualifying group also featuring Greece, Faroe Islands, Finland and San Marino.
 The first game at the tournament against the Netherlands ended 0–0, raising morale ahead of a much anticipated game against rivals England at Wembley Stadium.
 Gary McAllister missed a penalty kick and a goal by Paul Gascoigne led to a 2–0 defeat.
 Scotland recovered to beat Switzerland 1–0 with a goal by Ally McCoist.
 England taking a 4–0 lead in the other match briefly put both teams in a position to qualify, but a late goal for the Netherlands meant that Scotland were eliminated on goals scored.
 The Netherlands and Scotland both had four points and a goal difference of minus one.